The Silent Partner (1978 film): Plot

-A few months later, at his father's funeral, Miles meets a flirtatious woman named Elaine, who says she was a nurse who had been caring for his father.
-In fact, Elaine is secretly working with the imprisoned Reikle, who wants Elaine to keep tabs on Miles and possibly discover where he hid the stolen money.
-But by the time Elaine discovers that Miles has stashed the holdup money in a safety deposit box at his bank, Reikle no longer trusts her, correctly deducing that Elaine has become romantically involved with Miles.
+Months later, at his father's funeral, Miles meets a woman named Elaine who says she was a nurse who had been caring for his father.
+Elaine is actually working with the imprisoned Reikle, who wants her to keep tabs on Miles and possibly discover where he hid the money.
+However, by the time Elaine discovers that Miles has stashed the money in a safety deposit box at his bank, Reikle no longer trusts her, correctly deducing that she has become romantically involved with Miles.
 Julie, meanwhile, has begun to suspect something about Miles and his new girlfriend.

 Reikle is released from jail and confronts Elaine over where her loyalties lie.
-When she admits that she has fallen in love with Miles, an enraged Reikle murders her in Miles' apartment, decapitating her in a broken fishtank.
-Miles is revulsed when he discovers what Reikle has done to Elaine, but recovers his calm and disposes of her body in the foundation of the bank's new building, under construction.
-Reikle, having watched Miles do so, confronts Miles and congratulates him on his cleverness, but says he will kill him too unless he gets the money.
+She admits that she has fallen in love with Miles.
+Enraged, Reikle decapitates her in a broken fishtank in Miles' apartment.
+After discovering what Reikle has done to Elaine, Miles disposes of her body in the foundation of the bank's new building, under construction.
+Reikle, having watched Miles do so, congratulates him on his cleverness, but threatens to kill him unless he gets the money.

 Miles agrees, but insists it be handed over in a public place where no harm can come to him.
 They agree that Reikle will come to the bank, again in disguise, and be handed the money at Miles' window, where Miles will feel safe.
 The next day, Reikle arrives dressed as a woman.
-After Miles hands him a packet, Reikle says he intends to kill him anyway, for all the problems Miles has caused him.
-Anticipating that Reikle was intending that, Miles hands him a forged recreation of the original stick-up note, and shouts "he has a gun", triggering the alarm.
-Reikle panics, pulls out his gun, and shoots Miles, then flees into the mall, where he is shot by the bank security guard.
-A gravely wounded Reikle tells the guard that Miles gave him the bank's money; the guard, not comprehending Reikle's meaning, responds, "Whose money did you expect?"
+After Miles hands him a packet, Reikle says that he intends to kill him anyway, for all the problems Miles has caused him.
+Anticipating that Reikle was intending that, Miles hands him a forged recreation of the original stick-up note and shouts "he has a gun" while triggering the alarm.
+Shocked, Reikle shoots Miles, flees into the mall and is shot by the bank security guard.
+A gravely wounded Reikle tells the guard that Miles gave him the bank's money; the guard, not comprehending Reikle, responds, "Whose money did you expect?"

 A wounded Miles is taken away by ambulance.
 Julie goes along, telling Miles that she has figured out everything.
-He reveals to Julie that he has the stolen bank money, which she also knows.
-Both decide the time is right to quit their jobs and find another line of work, somewhere far away.
+Both decide to quit their jobs and find another line of work, somewhere far away.